 For this project, real leaves are used by the children as they draw patterns on a 2D surface.
 Such an endeavor incentivizes the youngsters to improve their fine motor control and drawing skills even as they explore the actual leaves, arbitrary colors, abstract form (a circle), and the creation of pleasing, somewhat lasting works of visual art to share.

-The children move beyound the previous group projects in which they were physicallly arranging fallen leaves based upon colors, gradated sizes, or other criteria such as geometrical shapes.
+The children move beyond the previous group projects in which they were physicallly arranging fallen leaves based upon colors, gradated sizes, or other criteria such as geometrical shapes.
 Now they’re challenged to work as individuals using paper, markers, pencils, and crayons as their principle media.
 Their task is to trace carefully around real leaves in order to create a circular design.
 By first centering a paper plate upon an 11″ by 17″ piece of manilla paper and tracing around it, they create a lightly penciled circle.
-Next, they select a leaf they particularly admire and line its midrib up along the graphite line to the maximum extent possible.
+Next, they select a leaf they particularly admire and align its midrib along the graphite line to the maximum extent possible.
 Then, they patiently trace the leaf’s outline with a pencil.
-This done, they lift up their leaf and repeat this process, placing it about half a leaf’s length further along the circular line.
+This done, they lift up their leaf and repeat the process, placing the leaf about half a leaf’s length further along the circular line.
 They continue ‘the placing and tracing’ process until they have an entire set of leaves that progress around the entire ring.
 A drawn circle, a shape which has no beginning or end, has been formed from the fallen leaves.